python/cpython/Doc/library/asyncio-tutorial/async-functions.rst

-So ``asyncio.run()`` is really intended only for launching your *first* async function; after that, every other async function should be executed using the ``await`` keyword, and the task-based methods which we've not yet discussed.
+So ``asyncio.run()`` is really intended only for launching your *first* async function; after that, every other async function should be executed using the ``await`` keyword, and the task-based strategies which we've not yet discussed.

 Async Functions Can Call Sync Functions